-Student Financial Services Policies
+Student Financial Assistance Policies

 Statement of Financial Eligibility

+The following Student Financial Assistance Policies are followed by Nichols College.
 To receive financial aid at Nichols College, a matriculated student must complete all financial aid application requirements, enroll at least half time; and maintain satisfactory academic progress.

 A student’s enrollment status may affect the type and amount of financial aid for which he/she qualifies.
 The chart below shows the credits needed per semester to qualify for financial aid: